 In July 2006, the Florida Supreme Court affirmed the decision vacating the punitive damages award and held that the class should be decertified prospectively, but preserved several of the trial court's Phase I findings, including that: (i) smoking causes lung cancer, among other diseases; (ii) nicotine in cigarettes is addictive; (iii) defendants placed cigarettes on the market that were defective and unreasonably dangerous; (iv) defendants concealed material information knowing that the information was false or misleading or failed to disclose a material fact concerning the health effects or addictive nature of smoking; (v) defendants agreed to conceal or omit information regarding the health effects of cigarettes or their addictive nature with the intention that smokers would rely on the information to their detriment; (vi) defendants sold or supplied cigarettes that were defective; and (vii) defendants were negligent.
 The Florida Supreme Court decision also allowed former class members to proceed to trial on individual liability issues (using the above findings) and compensatory and punitive damage issues, provided they file their individual lawsuits by January 2008.
 In December 2006, the Florida Supreme Court added the finding that defendants sold or supplied cigarettes that, at the time of sale or supply, did not conform to the representations made by defendants.
-As a result of the decision, approximately 8,750 former Engle class members filed suit against the Company and/or Liggett as well as other cigarette manufacturers.
+As a result of the decision, approximately 8,585 former Engle class members have suits pending against the Company and/or Liggett as well as other cigarette manufacturers.

-Three federal district courts (in the Merlob, Brown and Burr cases) have ruled that the findings in the first phase of the Engle proceedings cannot be used to satisfy elements of plaintiffs' claims, and two of those rulings (Brown and Burr) have been certified by the trial court for interlocutory review.
-The certification in both cases has been granted by the United States Court of Appeals for the Eleventh Circuit and the appeals have been consolidated.
-In February 2009, the appeal in Burr was dismissed for lack of prosecution.
+Three federal district courts (in the Merlob, Brown and Burr cases) have ruled that the findings in the first phase of the Engle proceedings cannot be used to satisfy elements of plaintiffs' claims, and two of those rulings (Brown and Burr, which has since been dismissed for lack of prosecution) were certified by the trial court for interlocutory review.
+The certification was granted by the United States Court of Appeals for the Eleventh Circuit and oral argument is scheduled for January 2010.
 Engle progeny cases pending in the federal district courts in the Middle District of Florida have been stayed pending interlocutory review by the Eleventh Circuit.
 Several state trial court judges have issued contrary rulings that allowed plaintiffs to use the Engle findings to establish elements of their claims and required certain defenses to be stricken.

 In June 2002, the jury in a Florida state court action entitled Lukacs v.
 R.J.
 Reynolds Tobacco Co., awarded \$37,500 in compensatory damages, jointly and severally, in a case involving Liggett and two other cigarette manufacturers, which amount was subsequently reduced by the court.
 The jury found Liggett 50% responsible for the damages incurred by the plaintiff.
 The Lukacs case was the first case to be tried as an individual Engle progeny case, but was tried almost five years prior to the Florida Supreme Court's final decision in Engle.
-In November 2008, the court entered final judgment in the amount of \$24,835 (for which Liggett is 50% responsible), plus interest from June 2002 which, as of June 30, 2009, was in excess of \$13,000.
-Defendants filed a notice of appeal in December 2008 and have posted supersedeas bonds.
+In November 2008, the court entered final judgment in the amount of \$24,835 (for which Liggett is 50% responsible), plus interest from June 2002 which, as of September 30, 2009, was in excess of \$13,000.
+Defendants filed a notice of appeal in December 2008.
 Briefing is underway.
 In addition, plaintiff filed a motion seeking an award of attorneys' fees from Liggett based on plaintiff's prior proposal for settlement.
 All proceedings relating to the motion for attorneys' fees are stayed pending a final resolution of appellate proceedings.